fifthgear/fifthgear-php/README.md

 Learn more about [Fifth Gear & our order fulfillment services](http://infifthgear.com/ "Order fulfillment").

+## Fifth Gear Object

+To create a new connection to Fifth Gear you'll need to provide your companyid, username, password, and development mode.

+**The options for development mode are: **

+- **dev** for interacting with your Fifth Gear Test Server
+- **prod** for interacting with your Fifth Gear Production server.

+    $fg = new FifthGear('companyid', 'username', 'password', 'dev');

 ##Single SKU Inventory Lookup

 With Fifth Gear's Inventory API you can access real-time inventory data for your entire organization including warehouses, call center, and point of sale.